Table of Contents

 A high concentration of uric acid is called hyperuricemia.
-This blood test value indicates that the body is either producing too much uric acid while breaking down purines and/or the kidneys cannot properly filter the correct amount of uric acid out of the body.
+This blood test value indicates that the body is either producing too much uric acid while breaking down purines or that the kidneys cannot properly filter the correct amount of uric acid out of the body.
 You may undergo a Uric Acid (Serum) test before or after certain types of chemotherapy, as rapid destruction of cancerous cells or significant weight loss can increase uric acid levels in the bloodstream.
-High uric acid levels can lead to gout: a painful form of arthritis characterized by uric acid crystallizing in the joints, skin, and other tissue.
+High uric acid levels can lead to gout, a painful form of arthritis characterized by uric acid crystallizing in the joints, skin, and other tissues.
 This crystallization process can also lead to the formation and deposition of kidney stones.

 An unusually low uric acid level is called hypouricemia.
 While it is typically asymptomatic, affected individuals might be at greater risk of acute kidney injury.
-Hypouricemia can be caused by zinc, iron, or molybdenum deficiencies.
-A Molybdenum cofactor deficiency is a serious medical condition characterized by declining brain function.
+Deficiencies in zinc, iron, or molybdenum can result in hypouricemia.
+Molybdenum cofactor deficiency is a serious medical condition characterized by declining brain function.
 Molybdenum plays a critical role in purine degradation, so a deficiency can significantly reduce the amount of uric acid the body can produce.

 What Drives Uric Acid Formation?